elvis808/uber-clone/README.md

 # uber-clone

 In this project, I utilized React Native, Multiple Google APIs and Redux.
 Images of final build are below.
+This project was my first time using React Natives new technologies and makinng sure everything was responsive was challenging but rewarding.

 <img align="left" src="https://user-images.githubusercontent.com/67409144/185043499-3f6aab47-f88a-43b9-b79f-d09a6626f8a5.jpeg" width=30% height=30%>